 That’s the approach most people take, and term life is the right choice for most shoppers.
-But whole life is the better option for some people.
-If you have your insurance and investment bundled together, it works as a forced savings vehicle so you don’t have to worry about both.
+But if you have your insurance and investment bundled together, it works as a forced savings vehicle to help you save.

 The cash value also works well for people who have complicated financial situations.
 It’s often used to cover the estate tax, for instance, so your full inheritance goes to your beneficiaries.

-But all of this comes at a price – literally.
-As mentioned, whole life insurance is much more expensive than term, sometimes as much as 4x the cost.
-So many people don’t buy enough coverage or end up dropping the policy a few years in because they can’t afford it.
+But all of this comes at a price.
+As mentioned, whole life insurance is much more expensive than term, sometimes as much as six to 10 times the cost.
+Many people don’t buy enough coverage or end up dropping the policy a few years in because they can’t afford it.

 When you’re deciding between term vs. whole life insurance, it’s important to know which features each policy has that you may or may not need.